lborie/home-assistant-to-big-query/README.md

 ## Tutorial

-A complete tutorial is available at https://blog.bodul.fr
+A complete tutorial (in french) is available at https://blog.bodul.fr/2021/10/17/home-assistant-vers-pubsub-vers-bigquery-vers-datastudio/